zqubit/334f21/Warmup2/README.md

+Until the assignment is posted on Canvas, this description is subject to change.

 # Warmup 2

 In this assignment, you will implement some crypto-primitives and basic data structures.
 You will need the code that we provide in this repo.
 Please follow the instructions.